Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 removing the vegetable chop or beetroot cutlet from the pan to plce it on the paper towel for soaking excess oil and make ready vegetable chops recipe

-• I generally prefer to coat my vegetable beetroot cutlet twice to get the extra crunch in my recipe, if you want to do the same, use double the amount of breadcrumbs.
-And then after removing the single coating beetroot cutlet from the freezer, again dip it into the cornflour batter and coat it once again with the breadcrumbs.
-Then place it to the freezer for more 10-15 mins and deep fry it in oil.
+• How to double coat – I generally prefer to coat my vegetable chop twice to get the extra crunch.
+If you want to do the same, use double the amount of breadcrumbs.
+After a single coating, again dip it into the batter and coat it once again with the breadcrumbs.
+Then place it in the freezer for minimum 10-15 mins befor frying.

 Summary